wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-php-migrate-drupal.md

 The last step is to deploy your code to Azure  Websites using Git or FTP.

-If you are using FTP, get the FTP hostname and username from you  Website’s dashboard.
+If you are using FTP, get the FTP hostname and username from you  Websiteâs dashboard.
 Then, use any FTP client to upload the Drupal files to the **/site/wwwroot** folder of the remote site.

 If you are using Git, you should have set up a Git repository in the previous steps.
 You must install Git on your local machine.
 Then, follow the instructions provided after you created the repository.